fieldtrip/website/development/guideline/documentation.md

 ## Where to add documentation on the website?

-There are several places where you are especially encouraged to add your own input to the FieldTrip wiki.
+There are several places where you are especially encouraged to add your own input to the FieldTrip website.
 On the [frequently asked questions](/faq) page you can add answers to a variety of FieldTrip-related questions.
 On the [example scripts](/example) page you can put parts of your own scripts of specific analysis done in FieldTrip or in conjunction with FieldTrip.
 If these scripts get very elaborate and use example data, you can alternatively add a tutorial on the [tutorials](/tutorial) page and [contact](/contact) us to [send](/faq/how_should_i_send_example_data_to_the_developers) the example data so it can be put on the ftp-server (ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/).

 ## How to structure a tutorial?

-The tutorials should be written with a clear audience in mind: the reader of the tutorial expects to learn something.
+The tutorials should be written with a clear purpose in mind: the reader of the tutorial expects to learn something.
 The tutorial should contain examples that can be reproduced.
 Furthermore, the examples should be explained in such a manner that the reader can generalize these hands-on examples to his/her own experimental data analysis.

 For consistency the tutorials should preferably be structured in the following way: